Kate Middleton's Superga Sneakers for $44 at the Amazon Labor Day Sale

 The Duchess of Cambridge’s go-to casual Superga shoes are now $44.62 (regularly $64.95) on Amazon right now.
 The royal has worn the canvas sneaker lace-ups multiple times throughout her years as duchess for appearances where she dressed down.
 She has styled the comfy footwear in a variety of ways from an outfit with skinny jeans to a blouse-and-culottes combination.

 Although Amazon Prime Day is postponed until later in the year, the Amazon Labor Day Sale is helping the struggling fashion world amid the coronavirus pandemic.
 Additionally, this is a great opportunity to shop white hot sales and fashion deals from loads of brands that offer a discount of up to 80% off.
-Kate Spade, Rebecca Minkoff, Frye, Vera Bradley Levi's, Tumi luggage, Adidas and Tory Burch are among the retailer brand names that are part of Amazon's Big Summer Sale event.
+Kate Spade, Rebecca Minkoff, Frye, Vera Bradley, Levi's, Tumi luggage, Adidas and Tory Burch are among the retailer brand names that are part of Amazon's big sale event.

 RELATED CONTENT: